 Suppose you’re going to lend your vehicle out to the same person regularly.
 In that case, you may consider adding them as an occasional driver to your insurance policy, especially since you’re lending them your coverage anyway.

-If a borrower is not listed on your policy and they drive your car regularly, your insurance provider may deny a claim.
+If a borrower is not listed on your policy and drives your car regularly, your insurance provider may deny a claim.
 An occasional driver, otherwise known as a secondary driver, is someone who drives the vehicle less than 50% of the time.
 You’re the primary driver.

 Similarly, if you need to borrow someone else’s car, you should have the same discussion, and be sure the vehicle is adequately insured, so you don’t get stuck with bills or held liable if you’re in a collision.

-Remember, when lending your car, you’re also lending your car insurance, and vice-versa.
+Remember, when lending your car, you’re also lending your car insurance.
 Whoever borrows the vehicle needs to respect your rules and understand the responsibilities that come with it.